 If castles are your thing, head to the Elizabethan fortress at Carisbrooke Castle or climb the battlements and enjoy the views of the Solent at Yarmouth Castle, both under the guardianship of English Heritage.

-You can even explore Victorian coastal defences and secret rocket testing site at The National Trust's Needles Old Battery & New Battery, perched high above the Needles Rocks.
-A short drive away is Fort Victoria, which has a café and the Fort Victoria Muesum, The Imaginarium and the Isle of Wight Reptilarium.
+You can explore Victorian coastal defences and secret rocket testing site at The National Trust's Needles Old Battery & New Battery, perched high above the Needles Rocks.
+Bembridge Windmill – our island’s only surviving windmill will provide hours of entertainment.
+The visitor point at Newtown National Nature Reserve has indoor family friendly activities for those rainy days.

 Tranquil Quarr Abbey at Fishbourne is home to Benedictine monks who welcome visitors to their extensive grounds, farm shop, tearoom and art gallery.
 Visit the church, wander around the grounds and experience the peaceful atmosphere as you explore this magnificent abbey.

-Get active indoors on the Isle of Wight
+Indoor activities on the Isle of Wight

 If you can’t beat the rain, get properly wet at The Heights, Medina Leisure Centre, Waterside Pool or West Wight Sports Centre with a relaxing dip or fun splash session.